 Scrub about 1-1/2 lbs of red potatoes and cut them into 1-inch pieces (either halves or quarters).
 Place them in a bowl, drizzle with olive oil, season with salt and pepper and toss to coat.

 Arrange in a single layer on the baking pan you prepared for the fish.
-Roast the potatoes until tender, about 15 to 20 minutes.
+Roast the potatoes until tender, about 18 to 25 minutes.
 Transfer them to a serving dish and cover to keep warm while roasting the fish.
-Note: You may need to re-coat the foil with nonstick spray before adding the fish.